 Even the most compatible couple's relationship will probably experience its rocky patches.
 This is inevitable: all people have different outlooks, priorities and values, and expecting your partner to conform to yours every time is simply not realistic.
 Couples counseling can help you to understand your partner better.
 Talking frequently and openly about important issues is essential to a healthy relationship and counseling can be helpful with establishing or reestablishing healthy communication within a relationship.

 The Hidden Traps in Romance

-Whether from a desire not to hurt the other party's feelings, emotional inhibition or for other reasons, we often don't say exactly what we mean - even to a person we think we're always totally honest with.
-Over time, these little gaps in communication can add up to something that places real distance between the two of you.
+Whether from a desire not to hurt the other party’s feelings, emotional inhibition or for other reasons, we often don’t say exactly what we mean – even to a person we think we’re always totally honest with.
+Over time, these little gaps in communication can add up, leading to greater disconnection within a relationship.

 You may be thinking that involving a third person is the last thing you need to build a stronger relationship, but remember that there is a world of difference between a qualified counselor and somebody you just happen to know.
 Pursuing couples therapy is not an indication that you are about to give up, rather, it is about acknowledging that issues are arising and the relationship is important enough to investigate new or unfamiliar options that will help address problems in the relationship.

 Practical Couples Counseling

-Avoiding these issues or never really becoming aware of them is a sure road to eventually breaking up, or staying together without making each other happy.
+Avoiding these issues or being unaware of them is a sure road to the dissolution of a relationship.
 Remember that the things that are crucially important to your partner might not even register in your mind, and vice versa.
-An experienced couples counselor is expert at detecting these disconnects and steering the conversation towards areas you might not visit frequently, or even shy away from.
+An experienced couples counselor is has expertise at detecting disconnection and steering the conversation towards areas you might not visit frequently or tend to avoid.

 Getting Acquainted with Your Therapist